sig-gis/SEPAL-CEO/docs_OpenMRV/deforestSMFM.rst

    1. Navigate to your SEPAL **Terminal**.
    2. Start a new instance or  join your current instance.
-   3. Clone the deforest github repository to you SEPAL account useing the following command.
+   3. Clone the deforest Github repository to your SEPAL account using the following command.

    ``` git clone https://github.com/smfm-project/deforest ```